-- Patrick Goodfellow, President and Chief Executive Officer; - Charles Brisebois, Chief Financial Officer; - Mary Lohmus, Executive Vice President Ontario and Western Canada; - David Warren, Vice President Atlantic, - Jeffrey Morrison, Vice President National Accounts
+- Patrick Goodfellow, President and Chief Executive Officer; - Charles Brisebois, Chief Financial Officer and Secretary of the Board; - Mary Lohmus, Executive Vice President Ontario and Western Canada; - David Warren, Vice President Atlantic; - Luc Dignard, Vice President Sales Quebec.

-The aggregate cash remuneration paid or payable by the Corporation to the senior executives, including NEOs and the other vice-presidents of the Corporation for services rendered during the fiscal year of the Corporation ended November 30, 2019 was \$1,709,000.
+The aggregate cash remuneration paid or payable by the Corporation to the senior executives, including NEOs and the other vice-presidents of the Corporation for services rendered during the fiscal year of the Corporation ended November 30, 2021 was \$2,777,000.

-The Summary Compensation Table found further on in this Circular shows compensation information for the NEOs for services rendered in all capacities during the fiscal years ended November 30, 2019, November 30, 2018, and November 30, 2017.
+The Summary Compensation Table found further on in this Circular shows compensation information for the NEOs for services rendered in all capacities during the fiscal years ended November 30, 2021, November 30, 2020, and November 30, 2019.
 This information includes the base salaries, bonuses, awards, long-term compensation awards and all other compensation not reported elsewhere.